george-bingham-reynolds/ML_for_Data_Science_Masters_Program/README.md

-# ML_for_Data_Science_Masters_Program
-A collection of coding assignments from Machine Learning for Data Science Master's program course
+These folders and notebooks are related to the course Machine Learning for Data Science from the Spring 2021 semester of my Master's in Data Science program at Columbia University.
+Unfortunately, assignment descriptions were no longer available when I created this repo, so there is little context to add.
+Please feel free to look through, but these may be less informative than code for other courses.